-Cube 4-5 potatoes and combine with cabbage in a medium sized stock pot.
+- Cube 2-3 small potatoes and combine with cabbage in a medium sized stock pot.

-Add one tablespoon of oil to a small skillet, and heat over medium high heat and add finely chopped onion.
-Cook, stirring occasionally, until the onions become soft but to dot color, about 5 minutes.
+- Add one tablespoon of oil to a small skillet, and heat over medium high heat and add finely chopped onion.
+Cook, stirring occasionally, until the onions become soft but do not color, about 5 minutes.

 - Add one tablespoon of flower, cook, stirring, for about 5 minutes, or until the flour starts to color, remove from heat.
 Grate 1 clove of garlic into roux, and stir to combine.
 Add a teaspoon of paprika and stir again to combine.
 Add 2 ladles full of cooking liquid and stir to combine, then add the roux to the potato cabbage mixture and stir to combine.